All of us that are passionate about tattooing and wanted to learn the “fast and easy way.”

 #5: Prepare the body and the area that will be tattooed

-Another thing you have to realize when you learn how to tattoo is to prepare your body or the body of your client, depending on who you are tattooing.
-The idea is to make sure that the person who gets the tattoo doesn’t drink any alcohol for at least a few hours before the process.
-Also, they also need to stay away from any painkillers or medicines that end up thinning their blood.
-If you start inking, you need to be sure that all of these things stay away.
+Another thing you have to realize when you learn how to tattoo is how to prepare your body or the body of your client, depending on who you are tattooing.
+The idea is to make sure that the person who gets the tattoo doesn’t drink any alcohol for at least a day before the process.
+Also, they need to stay away from any painkillers or medicines that end up thinning their blood.
+If you start tattooing, you need to be sure that all of these things stay away.

 As we mentioned above, you also need to properly prepare that particular area.
 A good idea here is to shave the entire area.
 We recommend you to use a fresh blade, as this will make the entire process a lot easier to do and the value on its own will be a lot better.
 Plus, a higher quality razor will come in handy here.
 You don’t need to have even a strand of hair when you start tattooing.
 This is one of the most important tattoo techniques to focus on, to remove all hair before the entire process, and wipe them down with isopropyl alcohol.

 #7: Outline the design

 Once the needle is in place, you have to outline the design.
-Move the needle down the stencil line that you created via using the liquid earlier.
-We recommend you to focus on moving slowly, because you can injure the person in question.
+Move the needle down the stencil line that you created via using the stencil adhesive.
+We recommend focusing on moving slowly, because you can injure the person in question.
 As long as you keep it moving along the line, you will find that the overall results will end up being more than ok.